FlorianKrull/CompilerConstructionSS2019/specification.md

 The project infrastructure provides a *simple* way to run all unit and integration tests.
 See the getting started code-base for an example (`scripts/run_integration_tests`).

-Similarly, a way to run unit tests using`valgrind` is provided.
+Similarly, a way to run unit tests using `valgrind` is provided.

 ### Coverage

-An HTML coverage report can be obtained follow the *simple* instructions inside the README.
+An HTML coverage report can be obtained following *simple* instructions inside the README.

 ### Dependencies

+The *prerequisites* section of the README enumerates the dependencies.
 The implementation should not have any dependencies apart from the C (or C++) standard library and a unit testing framework.
-The *prerequisites* section of the README enumerates the dependencies.

 The unit testing framework is *vendored* and automatically used by the build system.
 See the getting started code-base for an example.